-On March 27, 2020, the president signed the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+On March 27, 2020, the President of the United States signed the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 The legislation provides several changes to corporation income taxes including:

-• Modification of the rules applicable to the deductibility of net operation losses (NOLs) incurred in tax years beginning in 2018, 2019 and 2020, and

-• Acceleration of the corporate minimum tax credit.
+- modification of the rules applicable to the deductibility of net operation losses (NOLs) incurred in tax years beginning in 2018, 2019 and 2020, and - acceleration of the corporate minimum tax credit.